Woman accused of urinating on potatoes in Walmart

-WEST MIFFLIN, Pa.
-(AP) — Authorities say a woman suspected of urinating on potatoes at a Walmart in Pennsylvania has turned herself in.
+WEST MIFFLIN, Pa. — Authorities say a woman suspected of urinating on potatoes at a Walmart in Pennsylvania has turned herself in.

 West Mifflin police say 20-year-old Grace Brown is facing multiple charges including criminal mischief, open lewdness and public drunkenness.
 It wasn’t known if she’s retained an attorney.